openhab-scripters/openhab-helper-libraries/README.md

 # openHAB 2.x: JSR223 Jython Code

-This is a repository of experimental Jython code that can be used with the SmartHome platform and openHAB 2.x (after the pending [PR](https://github.com/eclipse/smarthome/pull/1783) has been merged).
+This is a repository of experimental Jython code that can be used with the SmartHome platform and openHAB 2.x.

 ## Applications